asterics/P4AllBuildingBlocks/README.md

 # P4AllBuildingBlocks
-Here you find standalone deployment version of dedicated AsTeRICS components delivered as Building Blocks for the [Prosperity For All project (P4All)](http://www.prosperity4all.eu/
+This repository contains configuration files for deploying dedicated AsTeRICS Building Blocks, and runnable stand-alone demos for their application.
+A dedicated deployment tool has been developed for the [Prosperity For All project (P4All)](http://www.prosperity4all.eu/
 ).
-For more information about customization of Building Blocks and deployments as well as licensing options please have a look a the [Wiki](https://github.com/asterics/P4AllBuildingBlocks/wiki)
+For more information about customisation of Building Blocks and deployments as well as licensing options please have a look a the [Wiki](https://github.com/asterics/P4AllBuildingBlocks/wiki)

-The current version of this repository includes following Building Blocks:
+The current version of the repository includes configurations files for following Building Blocks:
 * Bioelectric Signal Acquisition: OpenEEG
 * Bioelectric Signal Acquisition: OpenBCI
 * Digital Signal Processing: IIRFilter